-I Went To A Zodiac Theme Party For Queer Folks & Here's What Happened
+I Went To A Queer Zodiac-Themed Rave & Here's What Happened

 As Bret Michaels says, "Every rose has its thorn, just like every night has its dawn."
 My feelings about the rock-turned-reality star aside, the song is not only a banger, but reminds me that even when something appears to be perfect or without problems, it's often not.
 Even if it may not feel like it in the moment, every terrible night will eventually shrivel when exposed to the sun of a new day — allowing you to grace the earth once again, stronger and kinder than ever before.
 Yes, even zodiac theme parties.
 The night I went to my first queer-only zodiac-themed rave, this generous interpretation of what may actually be a sexist '80s power ballad would have been particularly helpful.

 Let that sink in: A queer-only, zodiac-themed dance party.
 Add in some hot wings and a pair of platform clogs and you have all of my favorite things on the planet.
 Sounds perfect, right?
 Best time ever?
 Lest we forget, every rose has it goddamn thorns, and every night thankfully has it's breakfast sandwich-infused dawn.